How To Use And Configure WordPress Widgets – Part 4

 Enabling Widget Accessibility Mode

-A screen displays the selected widget with options for customizing its settings, selecting the widget location, plus dropdown menus for specifying the position of the widget in the widget area (e.g. position “1”, “3”, “5”, etc.) …
+A screen displays the selected widget with options for customizing the widget’s settings, selecting a widget location, with drop-down menus that let you specify the position of the widget in your widget location (e.g. position “1”, “2”, “6”, etc.) …

-Click Save Widget to add the widget to your Active Widgets section, or the Cancel button to go back to the previous screen …
+Click Save Widget to add the widget to your Active Widgets section, or Cancel to go back to your previous screen …

 Enabling Accessibility Mode For WordPress Widgets